-City Legacy’s outstanding sales effort led to the full sale of the 300 private homes within an 18 month period with the affordable housing at the Village now being managed by Glasgow Housing Association (GHA), West of Scotland and Thenue Housing Association.
+City Legacy’s outstanding sales effort led to the full sale of the 300 private homes within 18 months; all of the affordable homes were allocated between Glasgow Housing Association (GHA), West of Scotland HA and Thenue HA.

-City Legacy’s commitment to community benefit was extensive for the duration of the construction programme as well as in legacy phase through the creation of job and training opportunities (86 apprentices; 141 work placements) as well as donating to local charities and businesses.
+As a result of City Legacy’s involvement in the creation of the Village, the development created a truly lasting legacy of jobs, apprenticeships (86) and work placements (141) as well as donating to local charities and businesses.
 One such donation was £90,000 to the Prince and Princess of Wales Hospice ‘Brick by Brick Appeal’ which comprised £300 for every private property sold at the development.

 Glasgow City Council/City Legacy